Death registration

 Applications are accepted at the counter between 0930-1200 hours on all working days and delivered between 1630-1700 hours.

 In case an applicant desires to apply for any service after 1230 hrs. or on Holidays, an Emergency Fee of USD 35/- is levied.
-However, it is the discretion of the consular officer to decide what constitutes and emergency.
+However, it is the discretion of the consular officer to decide what constitutes an emergency.

-FEES & MODE OF PAYMENT: [All fees to be paid in US$ and in cash]
+[All fees to be paid in US$ and in cash]

 Issue of New Indian Passport Fee in US $